dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 description: "How to use dbt commands to set tasks for your dbt Cloud jobs."
 ---

 A dbt Cloud production job allows you to set up a system to run a dbt job and job commands on a schedule, rather than running dbt commands manually from the command line or [IDE](/docs/get-started/develop-in-the-cloud).
-A job consists of multiple commands, and their combined outcomes determine the job's run status, which can be successful, canceled, or failed.
-During a job run, each command outcome can either succeed or fail under the **Run steps** section.
+A job consists of commands that are "chained" together and executed as run steps.
+Each run step can succeed or fail, which may determine the job's run status (Success, Cancel, or Error).

 Each job allows you to:

 - Configure job commands
 - View job run details, including timing, artifacts, and detailed run steps
 - Access logs to view or help debug issues and historical invocations of dbt
-- Set up notifications, and [more](/docs/deploy/deployments#dbt-cloud)!
+- Set up notifications, and [more](/docs/deploy/deployments#dbt-cloud)

 ## Job command types

 Job commands are specific tasks executed by the job, and you can configure them seamlessly by either adding [dbt commands](/reference/dbt-commands) or using the checkbox option in the **Commands** section.

-During a job run, the commands are "chained" together, and you can expect different outcomes when adding the command as a run step compared to selecting a checkbox.
+During a job run, the commands are "chained" together and executed as run steps.
+When you add a dbt command in the **Commands** section, you can expect different outcomes compared to the checkbox option.

 <Lightbox src ="/img/docs/dbt-cloud/using-dbt-cloud/job-commands.gif" title="Configuring checkbox and commands list"/>